rohith1125/NWD/README.md

      - Checks if all required fields are filled.
      - Displays a success message if inputs are valid or an error message if any field is missing.

-**Note:** All JavaScript functions are executed without errors, ensuring a smooth and responsive user experience.
+**Note:** All JavaScript functions are executed without errors (also ensured from console in the browser), ensuring a smooth and responsive user experience.

 ## Validation